iconify/website/docs/libraries/tools/icon/cleanup.md

 ## Opinionated validation

 Validation is opinionated.
-It is intended to be used to produce icons that are available to anyone, therefore it is rather strict.
+It is intended to be used to produce icons that are available to anyone, therefore, it is rather strict.

 Icon validation fails if icon:

 - Contains any scripts.
 Untrusted scripts are dangerous.
 - Contains any text.
 This is heavily opinionated.
-Reasoning is usually icons that use text are exported by designers not realising that they are using fonts that are not installed on every computer, therefore icon will look different than intended.
+Reasoning is usually icons that use text are exported by designers not realising that they are using fonts that are not installed on every computer, therefore, icon will look different than intended.
 Convert text to shapes before exporting it from your editor.
 - Contains any raster images.
 Raster images in vector shapes are unacceptable because they do not scale.
 Icons are meant to scale without limitations.

 ## Example